IBM/AI-on-Power-Level3/docs/index.md

     * **High bandwidth data-path:** As data fuels AI, a fast access to big data for training and inferencing is required.
 Most AI workloads are memory bandwith bound.
 IBM Power10's large memory capacity that, in general exceeds limited Graphics Processing Unit (GPU) memory and IBM Power10’s high memory bandwidth are optimal for such scenarios.
 In addition, the Double Data Rate 5 (DDR5) memory and faster Input/Output (I/O) bandwidth provide a significant performance boost, enabling large-scale gen AI models to run more efficiently.

-    * **4 Matrix Math Accelerator (MMA) engines per core:** MMA does matrix math and helps accelerate matrix multiplications, which are required for training, fine-tuning, and inferencing of AI models such as Neural Networks and foundation models.
+    * **4 Matrix Math Accelerator (MMA) engines per core:** MMA does matrix math and helps accelerate matrix multiplications, which are required for training, fine-tuning, and inferencing of AI models such as neural networks and foundation models.
 IBM is seeing strong evidence that it supersedes GPUs and improves consolidation when deploying AI at point of use.

     * **8 Single Instruction Multiple Data (SIMD) engines per core:** SIMD does vector math.
 Vectors are used in most AI algorithms.
 Vector processing can be highly parallelized using SIMD engines.
 A single inference request is often “just” a vector that is “send through” the LLM using SIMD acceleration.
 By batching multiple inference requests together, the workload can become MMA-bound where a whole matrix is "send through" the LLM, leading to improved throughputs.